 A Mass of Christian Burial was offered at St. Edwards' Catholic Church in Bowie.
-Interment was in Fort Lincoln Cemetery.
+Interment was in Fort Lincoln Ceme-

-made to the American Diabetes Association, 1819 H Street., N.W., Washington, D.C.
+Memorial contributions may be made to the American Diabetes Association, 1819 H Street., N.W., Washington, D.C.
 20006.

-For Flea Market
+Donations Sought For Flea Market

-of the Greenbelt Museum (FO-GM) will sponsor a flea market at the Roosevelt Center Mall.
+Saturday, October 9, Friends of the Greenbelt Museum (FO-GM) will sponsor a flea market at the Roosevelt Center Ma!l.
 Contributions of toys, household items and jewelry may be dropped off anytime at 2-G Gardenway.
 To arrange for pick-ups, contact Lee Shields, 474-5321.
-Clothing will not be ac:epted.
+Clothing will not be accepted.
 Proceeds from the flea market are earmarked for FOGM's endowment fund which, eventually, will support the hiring of a part time curator.